Natalia Iwanek Editing

 I am also multilingual.

-- In addition to my native Canadian English, I speak Mexican/Guatemalan Spanish and Ukrainian fluently and have a working knowledge of Polish and a beginner level in Brazilian Portuguese and Russian.
+- In addition to my native Canadian English, I speak Northern Mexican/Guatemalan Spanish and Ukrainian fluently and have a working knowledge of Polish and an intermediate level in Brazilian Portuguese and Russian.

-- I am also a TEFL-certified English language teacher with a focus on CELPIP and IELTS English-language examinations.
+- I am also a TEFL-certified English language teacher with a focus on tutoring for CELPIP and IELTS English-language examinations.

-- In particular, I am very familiar with grammar and syntax issues faced by Spanish and Slavic-language speakers, which I apply to my editing.
+- In particular, I am very familiar with grammar and syntax issues faced by Spanish/Portuguese and Slavic-language speakers, which I apply to my editing.

 Professional Development